openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 This error appears if the class of implementation of `Op` for Python Caffe layer could not be used by Model Optimizer.
 Python layers should be handled differently compared to ordinary Caffe layers.

 In particular, you need to call the function `register_caffe_python_extractor` and pass `name` as the second argument of the function.
-The name should be the compilation of the layer name and the module name separated by a dot.
+The name should be the compilation of the layer name with the module name separated by a dot.

 For example, your topology contains this layer with type `Python`: